alan-turing-institute/data-safe-haven/docs/source/roles/researcher/user_guide.md

 The SRE that you're using may be configured to allow access only from a specific set of IP addresses.
 This may involve being connected to a specific wired or wireless network or using a VPN.
 You also may be required to connect from a specific, secure location.
-You will be told what these requirements are for your particular environment.
+If your SRE has any network requirements, you will be told what these are.

 :::{tip}
 Make sure you know the networks from which you must connect to your SRE.